CHN-beta/ovito/doc/manual/tutorials/turntable_animation.rst

 one particular frame from the loaded trajectory.

 In the :ref:`External file <scene_objects.file_source>` panel, press the `Playback ratio` :guilabel:`Change...` button to open the
 :ref:`Configure Trajectory Playback <scene_objects.file_source.configure_playback>` dialog.
-Switch to mode :guilabel:`Static frame` and select the simulation frame for which you would like to create a turntable animation.
+Activate the option :guilabel:`Extract one static frame` and choose the simulation timestep for which you would like to create a turntable animation.

-The timeline of OVITO no longer shows the original series of trajectory frames now - as if you had loaded a data file containing just single simulation snapshot.
+The timeline of OVITO no longer shows the original series of trajectory frames now - as if you had loaded a data file containing just a single simulation snapshot.

 Step 3: Adjust center of rotation
 """""""""""""""""""""""""""""""""